 At a time when the Alternative to Incarceration (ATI) model was relatively new, Robert began working across the criminal justice system to build relationships with the local precinct officers and advocate for court-involved youth to be offered services in the courtroom.
 Befriending a NYPD Police Officer from Harlem, Andrew Glover, who patrolled the LES and provided after school activities for the local youth, Robert and Officer Glover teamed up to help bring Robert’s initial vision to life.

 With the mission growing, Robert was able to hire his first assistant through the generous donation of the newly created New York Urban Coalition, and friend David Smith.
-The assistant he hired was none other than current Co-Founder and President Angel Rodriguez, who at the time was a youth counselor at the local Boy’s Club.
+The assistant he hired was none other than Co-Founder Angel Rodriguez, who at the time was a youth counselor at the local Boy’s Club.
 With Angel at his side, the duo began the hard work in and outside of the courtrooms, advocating for disadvantaged youth.

 In September 1975, just one block from what is now our LES community center at 100 Avenue B, Robert’s longtime friend and champion, Officer Glover, was tragically killed in the line of duty.
 As Robert began to consider launching a non-profit organization, he asked Officer Glover's family for permission to name it the Andrew Glover Youth Program (AGYP) in honor of the impact Glover had on the neighborhood youth.
 Sadly, in 1978 Robert’s own life was also cut short due to illness at the age of 28.